SAP/cloud-robotics/docs/concepts/logging-doc.md

 ## fluent-bit kyma

-Logs from Kyma cluster are streamed via an own instance of fluent-bit according to [this howto](https://pages.github.tools.sap/perfx/cloud-logging-service/consumption/from-sap-cp-kyma/#btp-kyma-runtime-managed).
+Logs from Kyma cluster are streamed via an own instance of fluent-bit.
 However, differing from the howto logs are streamed to our fluentd instance first instead of streaming it to SAP Cloud Logging directly.

 ### Configuration

 The basic configuration of fluent-bit on Kyma is included in the helm chart `charts/base-cloud`.

-Please note that the fluent-bit configuration for both kyma and edge (robot) clusters were largely taken from the [official BTP Cloud Logging guide for logging with fluent-bit and kyma](https://pages.github.tools.sap/perfx/cloud-logging-service/consumption/from-sap-cp-kyma/).

 ## fluentd